Peter Murphy, onetime frontman of goth rock band Bauhaus, has found himself in a spot of bother while performing live in Sweden.

 While no statement has been released from Murphy or David J, the organisers of the event have spoken to condemn the ‘seriously unacceptable’ behaviour:

 “With one more song planned, the artists tour manager and technician decided to end yesterday’s concert with Peter Murphy since technical equipment had been destroyed due to incidents we at Nalen take very seriously.
 The artist acted in an unacceptable way towards the audience and our staff.
 We are currently trying to sort the situation out.
 If anyone in the audience got injured in any way, we would like you to contact us and report to the police.
-We also want to say thanks to the guests who helped us at
+We also want to say thanks to the guests who helped us at and others in the audience.”

 Here’s a clip from the show… without the drama: